-The Principal shall ensure that the Student Code of Conduct is distributed to each student at the beginning of the year.
-Transfer students shall receive a Student Code of Conduct upon enrollment.
+The principal shall ensure that the student code of conduct is distributed to each student at the beginning of the year.
+Transfer students shall receive a student code of conduct upon enrollment.

-Students with disabilities: any change in placement and/or any disciplinary action regarding a student with a disability, who needs or is believed to need services under the Individuals with Disabilities and Education Act and/or Section 504 of the Rehabilitation Act, shall be in compliance with applicable federal and state laws and regulations.
+Students with disabilities: any change in placement and/or any disciplinary action regarding a student with a disability, who needs or is believed to need special education and related services under the Individuals with Disabilities and Education Act, shall be in compliance with applicable federal and state laws and regulations.